How to Clean Your Pizza Stone Properly

-A high-quality pizza stone ensures crispy bases and authentic taste – provided it is properly cared for.
+A high-quality pizza stone ensures crispy crusts and authentic flavor – provided it is properly maintained.

-With these instructions, you can safely clean your stone and maintain its optimal heat performance for many years.
+With these instructions, you can safely clean your stone and preserve its optimal heat performance for many years.

 Step 1: Let it cool down

-Allow the pizza stone to cool completely after use before you begin cleaning it.
+Allow the pizza stone to cool down completely after use before you start cleaning it.

-A hot stone can crack upon contact with moisture or cause injury.
+A hot stone can crack when it comes into contact with moisture or cause injury.

 Step 2: Remove coarse residue

-Carefully remove any loose food residue with a damp cloth or kitchen paper .
+Carefully remove loose food debris with a damp cloth or paper towel.

-- Never immerse in water: The stone is porous and absorbs moisture, which prolongs the drying time and impairs its baking properties.
+- Never immerse in water: The stone is porous and absorbs moisture, which extends drying time and impairs its baking properties.

 - Do not use cleaning agents: Chemical additives or soaps can penetrate the pores and later release unpleasant odors when heated.

-For heavier soiling , mechanical but gentle cleaning methods are helpful:
+For tougher dirt, mechanical yet gentle cleaning methods help:

 Recommended tools:

-- Stone brush or soft brush: Ideal for removing stubborn flour or dough residue.
-Brush the affected areas with gentle pressure in circular motions.
+- Stone brush or soft brush: Ideal for stuck-on flour or dough residue.
+Brush over the affected areas with gentle, circular motions.

-Avoid using metal tools or knives – they can cause scratches and permanently damage the surface.
+Avoid metal tools or knives – they can cause scratches and permanently damage the surface.

 Step 4: Naturally refresh (optional)

-If the stone develops slight stains or odors after frequent use, dry mechanical cleaning is usually sufficient.
+If the stone shows slight stains or odors after frequent use, a dry mechanical cleaning is usually sufficient:

 - Wipe the stone with a dry microfiber cloth to remove loose particles.

-- Then place it in a well-ventilated, warm place so that any residual moisture can evaporate completely.
+- Then place it in a well-ventilated, warm place so that any remaining moisture can evaporate completely.

-The natural heat during the next baking process automatically neutralizes any remaining odors.
+The natural heat during the next baking process will automatically neutralize any remaining odors.

 A slight discoloration of the stone over time is completely normal.

-This so-called patina protects the surface, reduces adhesion and improves baking properties.
+This so-called patina protects the surface, reduces sticking, and improves baking properties.

 The more often the stone is used, the better it becomes.